-Because of their quirky appearance and ability to travel with carriages, they were often seen in circuses and their working abilities transposed easily to learning tricks and skills to entertain audiences.
+Their quirky appearance and ability to travel alongside carriages, meant they were often seen in travelling circuses.
+Their working abilities, transposed easily to learning tricks and skills to entertain audiences.

-The Dalmatian tends to shed all year round but they do so more profusely twice yearly and they can produce a great deal of hair and dander!
-However, unlike other breeds such as Labradors they have less of a doggy odour and regular brushing will help to manage the constant shedding.
+The Dalmatian tends to shed all year round but they do so more profusely twice yearly, which produces a great deal of hair and dander.
+However, unlike other breeds such as Labradors, they have less of a doggy odour and regular grooming will help to manage the constant shedding.

-All in all, these dogs can make great family pets as long as they can be provided with plenty of exercise and mental stimulation.
-They are a versatile breed and have the ability to turn their paw to all-sorts of activities – ideal for owners who enjoy an active outdoor lifestyle with a four legged companion who possesses very striking looks with a personality to match.
+All in all, these dogs can make great family pets if provided with plenty of exercise and mental stimulation.
+They are a versatile breed and have the ability to turn their paw to all-sorts of activities.
+Dalmatians are charming four-legged companion with striking looks and a personality to match.